NoLieNoSean/NoNotes/content/Notes/Classification of compact surfaces.md

 > 2. a connected sum $\mathbb{T}^{2}\#\dots\# \mathbb{T}^{2}$; or
 > 3. a connected sum $\mathbb{P}^{2}\#\dots\#\mathbb{P}^{2}$.
 >

+> [!Definition] Genus
+> For an orientable surface, the number of tori in this connected sum is called the **genus**.
+For a non-orientable surface, the number of projective planes is called the **genus**.

 This immediately leads to a classification of compact $2$-manifolds with boundary.